 If you're not in the Library when you do this part, you can read the Library Catalogue records for clues.

 To find an encyclopedia in the Library, use "encyclopedias" as one of your search terms in a keyword search.
 We have many subject-specific encyclopedias, both online and in print (hard-copy).

 You can also use a descriptive dictionary to answer the question.
 Look for something like: A Dictionary of Ancient Greek Civilization.

 Library Catalogue Hint

 Don't wait until the last minute to do this question!

-Use TOPCAT to find the books on Reserve for this course.
+Use the Library Catalogue to find the books on Reserve for this course.

 Note: Even though the staff probably know which books you want, they will make you give them the call numbers, to show that you know how to find them.
 (They've been instructed to do this!)